patoui/JavaScript30/README.md

 Learnt about new "fetch" method to make http calls which returns a promise.
 Also, refresh my knowledge of regular expressions using RegExp.

+### Day 7

+Refreshed my knowledge on Array function: some, every, find, findIndex, and spread operator.